AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 ## Output files

-Once GSPT has finished, it will save three different files in your slected Output folder:
+Once GSPT has finished, it will save three different files in your selected Output folder:

-* **Single_channel_parameters**: a combination of many features describing each single channel separately.
-You will find classical metrics like the dominant frequency and others like TFR Renyi Entropy or the Lyapunov exponent
+* **Single_channel_parameters**: A collection of features describing each channel individually.
+This includes classical metrics, such as the dominant frequency, as well as more advanced measures like TFR Renyi Entropy and the Lyapunov exponent.
-* **Total_correlation_and_multivariate_entropies**: metrics describing the overall correlation and complexity of all the channels in the recording
+* **Total_correlation_and_multivariate_entropies**: Metrics describing the overall correlation and complexity across all recorded channels.
-* **Instantaneous_curves**: the intantaneous Phase, Frequency and Amplitude of the fundamental gastric normogastric components
+* **Instantaneous_curves**: The instantaneous Phase, Frequency, and Amplitude of the fundamental normogastric components.

-Together with gastric features there are also other importat colums in the **Single_channel_parameters** file:
+In addition to the gastric features, the **Single_channel_parameters** file also contains several other important columns:

 <img width="601" height="76" alt="nuovo_single_channel_excel" src="https://github.com/user-attachments/assets/6d94164a-1274-48b9-bbcc-7f72193a0ba9" />

-* **Fraction_of_contaminated_signal**: the ratio between the duration of time intervals labeled as anomalies (and therefore removed) and the total length of that specific signal
+* **Fraction_of_contaminated_signal**: the ratio between the duration of time intervals labeled as anomalies (and subsequently removed) and the total length of the signal.
-* **is_noise**: the results of a quality check via Monte Carlo surrogates (IAAFWT surrogates) if is_noise is yes, the EGG features for that channel are not distinguisheable from IAAFWT noise according to the test
+* **is_noise**: the result of a quality check via Monte Carlo surrogates (IAAFWT).
+If is_noise is "yes," the EGG features for that channel are not statistically distinguishable from IAAFWT noise.
-* **CV_selection_low_0.5CPM**: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
-Tha maximum DF difference between the channel for this threhsold is set to 0.5 cmp or 0.0083 Hz
+* **CV_selection_low_0.5CPM**: a selection criterion based on Dominant Frequency (DF) coherence across different EGG channels.
+For this threshold, the maximum DF difference allowed between channels is 0.5 cpm (0.0083 Hz).
-* **CV_selection_low_1CPM**: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
-The maximum DF difference between the channel for this threhsold is set to 1 cmp or 0.016 Hz
+* **CV_selection_low_1CPM**: a selection criterion based on Dominant Frequency (DF) coherence across different EGG channels.
+For this threshold, the maximum DF difference allowed between channels is 1 cmp or 0.016 Hz
-* **CV_selection_low_2CPM**: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
-The maximum DF difference between the channel for this threhsold is set to 2 cmp or 0.033 Hz
+* **CV_selection_low_2CPM**: a selection criterion based on Dominant Frequency (DF) coherence across different EGG channels.
+For this threshold, the maximum DF difference allowed between channels is 2 cmp or 0.033 Hz

-All these columns can serve as data selection tools.
-For example, if a channel has a **Fraction_of_contaminated_signal** of 0.9, it means that only 10% of the signal is free from anomalies and you may want to discard the data from this channel.
+All these columns serve as data selection tools.
+For example, if a channel has a *Fraction_of_contaminated_signal* of 0.9, it means that only 10% of the signal is free from anomalies, suggesting the data from this channel should likely be discarded.
-The selection based on CV is proposed with three different thresholds, the choise to be more or less selective is left to the user.
+The CV-based selection is provided with three different thresholds; the choice of being more or less conservative is left to the user's discretion.